Fulidhoo Island is tiny. At 600 metres in length and 200 in width, travelling there from Maafushi was going to make the latter feel like a metropolis.

 And then there were the fish.

 On our final day, we borrowed some snorkeling gear from our guesthouse and set off to Bikini Beach for some underwater fun.
 I got to see live coral for the first time.
-I freaked out about seeing all the colourful tropical fish — so colourful!
-And I ended my time in the water with a panic that there could be jellyfish, awkwardly paddling back to the beach in terror.
+I loved swimming with hundreds of colourful tropical fish.

 Or was it seaweed?